Adrian-LL/docker-wip/toward-data-science.md

 ```
 ## 2nd Option - build image locally starting with given Dockerfile
+### 2nd Option variant - just do `docker pull aludosan/toward-data-science`.
+(This will pull the image created with the `Dockerfile` below.
+It's pretty big, aroung 11 GiB.)

-The file is pretty simple and easy to understand.
+The `Dockerfile` is pretty simple and easy to understand.
 See more at the links above in References.

 The configuration below runs as `root`, so it's easy to install additional Ubuntu or Python packages during work.